 History of Orinda

-In 1876, County sheriff and landowner William Walker Camron was married to Alice Mars Camron.
+In 1876, County sheriff and landowner William Walker Camron was married to Alice Marsh Camron.
 Alice enjoyed the poetry of Katherine Fowler Philips, a 17th century English woman known as "The Matchless Orinda."
 In her honor, the Camrons named their home Orinda Park.

 Edward Ignacio de Laveaga established the town site as Orinda in the 1920s.
 He was the son of San Franciscan Miguel de Laveaga, who, with his brother Jose, had purchased about 1,200 acres in the area in 1897.
 Having survived the '06 Quake and Fire in San Francisco, it's no wonder de Laveaga preferred life in Orinda!